 Everyone knows that Bangkok rocks, but few know about the mysterious world of the spirits that roam family compounds and reside in the Thai Spirit Houses.

 Experiences like the Gangaramaya Temple are what every international traveler dreams of.
 Essentially everything we experienced at the temple was exotic with an upper-case E. A buddhist wedding, elephants, and drums and horns in the temple … nothing was missing.

 And then there are posts that always bring a smile to our faces.
 It’s a perennial favorite we’ve brought back from 2011.
 We loved our experience in Santorini, and the hilarious donkey encounter is a memory that will never leave us.

 The Gallivance Blog started life as a journal of our travels, and a communication tool for our family and friends.
-It has achieved both of these goals perfectly.
+It definitely has achieved both of these goals.
 However, along the way, we’ve picked up an audience, literally, in every corner of the world.
 We have fun blogging, and are flattered that people from over 125 countries drop by to see what we’re up to.
 Thanks everyone.

 Terri and James